-Founded by the Global Public-Private Partnership for Handwashing, Global Handwashing Day is an annual global advocacy day dedicated to increasing awareness and understanding about the importance of handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.
+Did you know that October 15th is Global Handwashing Day?
+Founded by the Global Public-Private Partnership for Handwashing, it is an annual global advocacy day dedicated to increasing awareness and understanding about the importance of handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.

 Why is washing your hands so important?